|Federal Priorities Task Force|

 The Council’s first member Task Force is underway.
 Chaired by former Georgia Governor and Congressman Nathan Deal, its mission is to articulate a consensus view of the actionable, politically-viable steps that the federal government can take in the short- to medium-term that will produce the greatest improvements in public safety and the administration of justice.

-The Task Force will release recommendations this fall.
+The Task Force will release recommendations this spring.

 Task Force Members